-In addition to the ZTA, the Huntington Beach Municipal Code Chapter 5.110 Group Homes will be amended to add a requirement that a Group Home obtain an Operator's Permit.
+This ZTA will amend the Huntington Beach Municipal Code Chapter 5.110 Group Homes to add a requirement that a Group Home obtain an Operator's Permit.
 Since Group Homes with more than seven (7) residents will be expressly prohibited in the RL zone, the Operator's Permit requirement applies to Group Homes with seven (7) or more residents in the RM, RMH, RH, RMP, Specific Plan Residential or Specific Plan Mixed Use zones.